12.09.13: André Giesemann & Aaron Rothman

 12.19.12: SO-IL with Kate Bernheimer & Andrew Bernheimer

 Fairy Tale Architecture: Monkey King

 On Places, a design by Solid Objectives – Idenburg Liu (SO – IL) for the Chinese fairy tale “Monkey King,” the seventh in our ongoing series of architectural fairy tales.

 Fairy Tale Architecture: The Little Match Girl

-On Places, a design by Bernheimer Architecture for the Hans Christian Andersen fairy tale “The Little Match Girl,” the sixth in our ongoing series of architectural fairy tales.
+On Places, a design by Bernheimer Architecture for Hans Christian Andersen's “The Little Match Girl,” the sixth in our ongoing series of architectural fairy tales.

 Fairy Tale Architecture: Snowflake

 On Places, a design by Abruzzo Bodziak for the Russian story “Snowflake,” the fifth in our ongoing series of architectural fairy tales.